-4.10 Safety for Visually Impaired or Blind Skiers / Snowboarders - A Few Tips
+4.10 Safety with Visually Impaired or Blind Skiers / Snowboarders - A Few Tips

-Appendix 5 on page 16 sets out a few tips for interacting with skiers / snowboarders at the lodge, on lifts, on and off the hill and more, and is made available to all guides at the beginning of the season.
+Appendix 5 Safety with Visually Impaired or Blind Skiers / Snowboarders - A Few Tips sets out a few tips for interacting with skiers / snowboarders at the lodge, on lifts, on and off the hill and more, and is made available to all guides at the beginning of the season.
 A safety questionnaire is also completed by all guides each year before they start guiding.